blockfeed/oura-export/README.md

 This project is licensed under the GNU General Public License v3.0.

-See the `LICENSE` file for details.
+See the `LICENSE` file for full details.